jhetherly/sparse_linear_binning/README.md

 * Assign a weight to corner D of the proportion of area between P and B (times w<sub>P</sub>)

-Note that the under- and overflow bins need to be accounted for when specifying the number of bins.
+Note that the under- and overflow bins need to be accounted for when specifying the numbers of grid points in each dimension (grid points act as bin centers).
-For instance, if you want grid points in steps of 0.1 in a range of \[0,1\] (i.e. (0,.1,.2,.3,.4,.5,.6,.7,.8,.9,1)), specify the number of bins to be 11.
+For instance, if you want grid points in steps of 0.1 in a range of \[0,1\] (i.e. (0, .1, .2, .3, .4, .5, .6, .7, .8, .9, 1)), specify the number of grid
+points to be 11.
 Internally, the grid points are stored in a high performance, C++-based hash table ([sparsepp](https://github.com/greg7mdp/sparsepp)).
-This allows for finer binning because it never allocates memory for grid points with near-zero weight.
+This allows for finer binning in some circumstances because the hash table doesn't allocates memory for grid points with near-zero weight.
 To accommodate arbitrary numbers of bins along each dimension, an arbitrary precision numeric library ([boost multiprecision](http://www.boost.org/doc/libs/1_63_0/libs/multiprecision/doc/html/boost_multiprecision/intro.html)) may be used internally and will negatively impact performance.
-If this degradation in performance is unacceptable, consider reducing the number of bins in such a way that the product of bin sizes is less than the numeric maximum of "unsigned long" or "unsigned long long" on your system.
+If this degradation in performance is unacceptable, consider reducing the number of grid points in such a way that the product of grid points in all dimensions is less than the numeric maximum of "unsigned long long" on your system.
+For instance, in 12 dimenisons with each dimension having 51 grid points gives a total of 10920525780002579727993102330411079589912583123907903488 potential grid points at which point the arbitrary precision library must take care of all arithmetic related to determining grid points.

 ## Quickstart